skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20191204 - malta abstract.md

 The main scene:
 Consider the simplest of sets: an empty studio (it can be wherever you choose).
 Two people.
 A smartphone working as a stills camera.

+"I believe that capitalism, colonialist thinking, loneliness, and an abusive stance toward the environment all coproduce one another" [@odell_how_2019]

 - huge reduction in scale
 - discuss a simple exploratory period of research through practice of dance; more specifically: authentic movement